 Click Show All to display all the tweaks for the page again.

 When you’ve found the tweak, click it to open the color picker.

 Use the color picker that opens to find the color you want.
 Click the slider to choose the color, and adjust the shade (light/dark) by clicking the square in the middle.

 Alternatively, if you know the value for the color you want, you can enter it in the value field.
 The value field accepts any of these formats:

 - RGB or RGBa - Example: rgba(255, 0, 149, 1)

 - HSL/HSLA - Example: hsla(325, 100%, 50%, 1)

 - HTML (must be lower case) - Example: white

 Tip: The value field populates automatically when you use the color slider to find a color.
-You can copy and paste this code to add the same color to other tweaks in the Style Editor.
+You can copy and paste this code to add the same color to other tweaks in Site Styles.

 Step 4 - Change the transparency